someimportantcompany/dynazord/docs/Getting-Started.md

   // And this will use the dynamodb instance specified });

-// This is mostly useful for tests, so you can set a local instance of DynamoDB
+// This is mostly useful for tests, so you can point your models to your local DynamoDB instance
 // without littering your codebase with if-tests-then statements!
 ```